etiennevzn/VolatilitySmileAnalyzer/README.md

 - Fetch current option prices from the Alpaca API
 - Calculate and analyze the volatility smile
 - Visualize the volatility smile in 2D and 3D
-- Interact with the app through a Streamlit interface with sliders to adjust parameters

 ## Requirements